-- Is the HC/NIU Global Internship and Leadership Development Program a paid internship?
+- Is the GILD program a paid internship?
 No, there is a cost associated with the internship program, which covers your housing, most of your food and several excursions for the trip.
 You will need to cover your own airfare.

-- Do I have to take the INTL 201 pre-departure course and the 3 hour internship course?
+- Do I have to take the 3 hour INTL 201 pre-departure course and the 3 hour internship course?
 Yes, both courses are required.
-The INTL 201 course is the pre-program course that takes place from April 3 – May 12.
+The INTL 201 course is the 3 hour pre-program course that takes place from April 8 – May 6.
 It’s an online course that will help prepare you for your internship.
-The 3 hour internship course takes place from May 15 – June 12.
-There are two enrollment options for the 3 hour internship course.
-You can choose to register for INTL 301 with Dr. Renique Kersh as the instructor of record, or you can choose to be enrolled in an internship course within your academic program.
-Both options require you and the course instructor of record to complete the “Internship Credit Approval Form.”
+The 3 hour internship course takes place from May 13 – June 9.
+You must complete the “Internship Credit Approval Form.”
 The Study Abroad Office will register you for both courses.
-The total credits for this program equal 4 credits.
+The total credits for this program equal 6 credits.

 - What can I expect from the internship?
-The Human Connections team will provide you with an experience based on your skills, interest and expertise, however the majority of the internship will be for students interested in non-profit management, business, education, and outreach and marketing.
-The final week of the program will involve a leadership development program at Entre'amigos, a community center in San Pancho, Mexico.
+The Human Connections team will provide you with an experience based on your skills, interest and expertise, however the majority of the internship will be for students interested in global and community engagement and outreach.
+The final week of the program will involve a leadership development program at Entreamigos, a community center in San Pancho, Mexico.

 - Is funding available for this experience?
-Applicants may apply for the Study Abroad Travel Grant (application deadline: April 15, 2017) as well as any summer financial aid and/or loans.
+Applicants may apply for the Study Abroad Travel Grant (application deadline: April 15, 2019) as well as any summer financial aid and/or loans.
 If you are a student in the College of Business, travel funds are available through the college.
 If you are a student in the College of Liberal Arts and Sciences, you are welcome to apply for funding through the Student Engagement Fund (application deadline: December 9, 2018).
 Students can also apply for funds through the USET.
 For more information visit to www.niu.edu/engagedlearning/undergraduate-research/uset/index.shtml.

 - What are the program dates?
-The pre-departure course (INTL 201) will begin in early April and will be held fully online.
-The actual internship in Mexico will run from May 15-June 12.
+The pre-departure course (INTL 201) will begin in early April and will be held mostly online.
+The actual internship in Mexico will run from May 13 to June 9.

-- What if I would like to stay in Mexico beyond June 12?
-You are welcome to stay beyond June 12, however, you will no longer be participating in the NIU program and should plan prepare your own accommodations.
+- What if I would like to stay in Mexico beyond June 9?
+You are welcome to stay beyond June 9, however, you will no longer be participating in the NIU program and should plan your own accommodations and insurance coverage.

 Space is limited.
-Qualified applicants will be interviewed the week of February 15.
-Decisions on acceptance into the program will be made that week.
+Decisions on acceptance into the program will be made after the interviews.
 The program is open to undergraduate students currently enrolled at NIU.
 All majors are welcome.
-NIU-HC internships are focused on the following areas: Education and Outreach, Business Innovation, Marketing and Research and Non-Profit Management.
+NIU-HC internships are focused on the following areas: community outreach, research, educational initiatives, social entrepreneurship, financial management, marketing, and graphic design.

-Students cannot have any encumbrances against their NIU records.Any encumbrances placed on a student’s records by NIU (i.e., Undergraduate Admissions, Bursar’s Office, Accounts Receivable, Registration and Records, Health Services, Parking Services, etc.) must be cleared before a student is granted admission to a study abroad program.
+Students cannot have any encumbrances against their NIU records.Any encumbrances placed on a student’s records by NIU (i.e., Undergraduate Admissions, Bursar’s Office, Accounts Receivable, Registration and Records, Office of Student Conduct, Health Services, Parking Services, etc.) must be cleared before a student is granted admission to a study abroad program.